How should universities nurture strategic partnerships?

 Organisations should therefore equip themselves to facilitate both of these types of partnership – leaving space for the bottom-up discovery and relationship building phase whilst having the mechanisms in place to turn this relationship into a strategic partnership as it reaches maturity.
 We must take an approach that recognises researchers as our best business development staff and put them in the driving seat for collaboration.
 As boundary spanners, it is our job to play a facilitating role, imparting researchers with the skill set to develop a real alignment with public and private partners, introduce them to potential partners and then support researchers to turn these connections into fruitful collaborations.

-Tasha Day is a Project officer at UIIN, where she undertakes research activities and creates content on a wide variety of topics including entrepreneurship education, sustainability and research valorisation.
-Tasha has an Msc in Urban Geography, has worked in urban sustainability and placemaking, and is interested in how universities can be at the forefront of the transition from an extractive to regenerative and sustainable economy.
+Tasha Day (author) is a Project officer at UIIN, where she undertakes research activities and creates content on a wide variety of topics including entrepreneurship education, sustainability and research valorisation.